This chapter covers rules and advice for creating your own scenarios.

 Sometimes, though, you may find that you just don't have any really good option other than trying to run a scenario completely ad-lib.
 In this situation, your best bet is to take it one region at a time.
 While PCs are dealing with your current region, think about the next region and what you'll want to include in it.
 Avoid much branching since this can result in you having to think up two or three times as much stuff in the same amount of time.
 If you need to slow things down to craft more stuff, make use of a regular Obstacle at a higher level (that lacks an easy workaround such as a Lock to pick) so that the PCs have to chip away at it before continuing.

-If that seems too daunting, the best option may simply be to call a break to the game and take 10-20 minutes or so to craft a quick and dirty scenario without interruption or the need to ad-lib.
-This is a reasonable approach if you're able to design scenarios fairly quickly; as such it may only be useful for experienced Deckmasters.
+If that seems too daunting, the best option may simply be to call a break to the game and take 15 minutes or so to craft a quick and dirty scenario without interruption or the need to ad-lib.
+This is a reasonable approach if you're able to design scenarios fairly quickly, especially if the pizza has just arrived or there hasn't been a restroom break recently.

 A standard setup for the Debate Axis is fairly straightforward.
-First, set up a Debate Axis with end values equal to the number of PCs + 2; so, if you have four players, the Axis should go from -6 to +6.
-Next, place the Debate Counter at position 0, in the center of the Axis.
+The length of the Axis should be equal to the number of PCs + 2 in both directions; so, if you have four players, the Axis should go from -6 to +6.
+Next, determine the starting position of the Debate Counter; 0 is an excellent default.
 Then, determine the victory conditions.
 Typical victory conditions include reaching the maximum value on the Axis (+6 in the case of four PCs) or defeating all Opponents.
-Typical failure conditions include reaching the minimum value on the Axis (-6 in our example), all PCs are defeated, or the round limit is reached.
+Typical failure conditions include reaching the minimum value on the Axis (-6 in our example), all PCs are defeated, or the Round Limit is reached.

-You may also choose to evaluate the final position of the Counter at the end of the round limit instead of having the round limit result in failure.
+You may also choose to evaluate the final position of the Counter at the end of the Round Limit instead of having the Round Limit reached result in failure.
 For instance, if the Counter is on the positive side when the scenario ends, the players win, while if it is negative, the players lose.
-These conditions usually make for easier scenarios; however, if your selected opponents are particularly efficient at moving the Debate Counter, you may wish to use these settings to make the scenario less frustrating for the players.
+These conditions usually make for easier scenarios; however, if your selected Opponents are particularly efficient at moving the Debate Counter or at a higher level than the players, you may wish to use these settings to make the scenario less frustrating.

+Sometimes, you may wish to eliminate the possibility of victory by using the Debate Axis.
+This models the case where the PCs can't possibly convince their Opponents and must rely on wearing them down through threats, charms, or just being extremely annoying.
 If you do this, be sure to adjust the other parameters to compensate.
-Winning without using the Debate Axis can be very difficult within the typical round limit for a party that isn't completely focused on dealing WP damage.
-If that's the case, you'll want to add more rounds, reduce the number of opponents, or even eliminate the round limit entirely.
-Likewise, if you add eliminating a certain opponent as a defeat condition, be sure to add some lackeys that can be safely eliminated so your damage-focused PCs have some way to contribute.
+Winning without using the Debate Axis can be very difficult within the typical Round Limit for a party that isn't completely focused on dealing WP damage.
+If that's the case, you'll want to add more rounds, reduce the number of Opponents, or even eliminate the Round Limit entirely.
+Additionally, so that Counter-focused PCs still have something to do, you may still want to include a Counter-based defeat condition that one or more PCs can focus on preventing while the rest focus on damage.

 The Stage can represent either actual physical locations or conceptual conversation branches, whichever is most appropriate for your narrative situation.
-If it's possible for the PCs to move about, using physical location is generally preferred.
-Conceptual Stages are better when the PCs are basically still for the entire scenario, such as conversation at a dinner table.
+If it's possible for the PCs to move about, using physical location is generally preferred as it's easier to interpret and visualize.
+Conceptual Stages should be saved for when the PCs are basically still for the entire scenario, such as conversation at a dinner table.

 Especially when you're having to ad-lib a scenario design, there's nothing wrong with having no special effects for each position.
 Adding effects can make your scenario more interesting, however.
-Example effects can include dice level bonuses or penalties when playing certain Traits, tweaks to how the Debate Axis moves, effects based on drawing cards or hand limits, bonuses or restrictions to range, and more.
+Example effects can include dice level bonuses or penalties when playing certain Traits, tweaks to how the Debate Axis moves, effects based on drawing cards or Hand Limits, bonuses or restrictions to range, automatic Stat Track modifications, and more.
 Start with some examples in pre-made scenarios and experiment from there.

 Winning a scenario should grant some sort of reward.
-Commonly, you can grant Wealth, Karma, or Treasure as a reward for successfully clearing a scenario.
+Commonly, you can grant Wealth or Valuables, Karma, or Treasure as a reward for successfully clearing a scenario.
 If you do this, you may not need to add any penalties for failure, as missing out on the rewards is likely penalty enough.

 Other scenarios may result in story advancement in a favorable (if victorious) or unfavorable (if unsuccessful) manner.
 Avoid using this exclusively, however, since PCs are expected to regularly gain Wealth and Karma throughout the course of an adventure.